 - Increased blood pressure

-However, there’s another combination that can be more dangerous – mixing coke with alcohol.
-As a result, it forms a toxin called cocaethylene, which leads to different physiological and psychological problems and death.
+The most dangerous combination is a drug mix known as speedball – the combination of coke and heroin, usually with a fatal outcome.
+Another dangerous combination is mixing coke with alcohol.
+The combination forms a toxin called cocaethylene, which leads to different physiological and psychological problems and death.

 How Does Cocaine Overdose Treatment Work?

-If one is struggling with an addiction, find the best treatment nearby.
-There are numerous rehabilitation facilities.
-In- and out-patient centers, plus luxury rehabs, are out there to help.
+If one struggles with an addiction, it is important to find the best treatment nearby as soon as possible.
+There are numerous rehabilitation facilities for a successful recovery.
+In-patient and outpatient centers, plus luxury rehabs, are out there to help.
 Find the right one.
-After detox, always consider proper aftercare and therapy.
+After detox, always contact a treatment facility for proper aftercare and therapy.

 - Richards J. R., Le J. K. Cocaine Toxicity.
 In: StatPearls.
 Treasure Island (FL): StatPearls Publishing; 2019. https://www.ncbi.nlm.nih.gov/books/NBK430976/